ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Experiment Settings and Results

 \paragraph{Factual Accuracy} For the Claim Judgment task, we map the model’s predictions $\hat{y}(c, t)$ and $\hat{y}(c)$ to the set $\{\textsc{support}, \textsc{refute}\}$ using manually identified answer patterns, and compare them against the ground-truth labels $y(c, t)$ and $y(c)$, respectively.
-For the Claim Generation task, we assess the factual accuracy of the generated claim $\hat{c}$ by inviting \textsc{GPT-4o} to determine whether $y(\hat{c}, t) = \textsc{support}$, based on the abstract of the corresponding paper $p$.
+For the Claim Generation task, we assess the factual accuracy of the generated claim $\hat{c}$ by inviting \textsc{GPT-4o} to determine whether $y(\hat{c}, t) = \textsc{support}$, based on the abstract of the corresponding paper.

-\paragraph{Model Confidence} Given the absence of a validation set, we estimate confidence levels using three rule-based measurement methods and finalize the decision through majority voting. \begin{itemize} \item \textbf{More Information} Following existing prompt-based solutions~\citep{feng2023knowledge, feng2024don}, we append a prompt asking whether more information is needed to answer a given question: \emph{``Do you need more information to answer this question?
+\paragraph{Model Confidence} Given the absence of a validation set, we estimate confidence levels using three rule-based measurement methods and finalize the decision through majority voting.
+Rather than prescribing a single approach, our framework is designed to be flexible: we leave the choice of confidence estimation methods to users or practitioners, allowing them to select strategies that best align with their specific models and evaluation settings.

+\begin{itemize} \item \textbf{More Information} Following existing prompt-based solutions~\citep{feng2023knowledge, feng2024don}, we append a prompt asking whether more information is needed to answer a given question: \emph{``Do you need more information to answer this question?
 (Yes or No)''}.
-Indicating the need for more information suggests a lack of confidence. \item \textbf{Consistency} We paraphrase the question three times, sample responses for each version, and classify the model as confident if all responses converged on the same final binary answer. \item \textbf{Linguistic Confidence} Given only the model's response, we prompt \textsc{GPT-4o}~\citep{openai2024gpt4o} with the following question: \emph{``Do you think the model is confident about its answer?
+Indicating the need for more information suggests a lack of confidence. \item \textbf{Consistency} We paraphrase the question three times, sample one response per version, and classify the model as confident only if all three responses give the same binary answer. \item \textbf{Linguistic Confidence} Given only the model's response, we prompt \textsc{GPT-4o}~\citep{openai2024gpt4o} with the following question: \emph{``Do you think the model is confident about its answer?
 (Yes or No)''}, aiming to capture implicit linguistic markers of confidence, such as assertive phrasing, authoritative tone, and decisive language in the response.
 We also conduct a human evaluation of linguistic confidence.
 The confidence classification consistency between three human evaluators and \textsc{GPT-4o} is 75.9\%, thereby validating the effectiveness of \textsc{GPT-4o} as a judge in this task. \end{itemize} All three methods are used as confidence measurement for the judgment responses, while \textbf{More Information} is used for generation responses.